sylynder/webby/README.md

 #### Is it anything different from CodeIgniter 3 or 4?
 ---
 It uses the Core of the CodeIgniter3 framework and borrows some new features added from CodeIgniter 4.
-It is designed to move developers who are familiar with CI3 to easily to CI4.
+It is designed to move developers who are familiar with CI3 to easily move to CI4 with a little similar syntax or concept.

 ## Important Links